Study Abroad For Science & Math Students

 COS Study Abroad Pathway - Developed by COS to help students in each major identify an ideal time to study abroad.
 If the suggested time frame for your major doesn’t work for you, work with your academic and study abroad advisors to determine an alternative time frame.

-This affiliate study abroad program has strong discipline-specific coursework in Biotechnology that is a good match for RIT students.
+These affiliate study abroad programs have strong discipline-specific coursework in RIT COS students.

 - Honors students are eligible for a $500 travel grant to study abroad.
 Email Kerrie Bondi at firstname.lastname@example.org for more details.

 - Other featured study abroad scholarships - keep in mind that scholarship deadlines are often early, so it’s best to investigate these early in your study abroad application process.

 - RIT Study Abroad Scholarships - RIT college and department scholarships that can support a study abroad program of your choice.

 - National Study Abroad Scholarships - Nationally competitive scholarships that fund a study abroad program of your choice.

 - Funded Programs - Competitive international programs to study, research, learn a language, or intern abroad that are mostly or fully funded.

 Study Abroad Global Ambassadors are returned COS study abroad students who can answer any questions you may have from a student perspective – feel free to reach out to them via email or social media.

 Ecology of the Dalmatian Coast & the Roots of the Croatian Wine Tradition